 Determining the number of rows affected by DML commandsΒΆ

-After each DML command is executed, Snowflake Scripting sets the following global variables.
+After a DML command is executed (excluding the TRUNCATE TABLE command), Snowflake Scripting sets the following global variables.
 You can use these variables to determine if the last DML statement affected any rows.

 Variable